 However, this does not apply for emergency repairs.

-Emergency repairs can only be about fixing:
+Emergency repairs can only relate to fixing:

 - a hazard or potential hazard